 - Neuschwanstein’s highest tower reaches a height of 213 feet

-- Ludwig slept only 11 nights in the castle
+- Ludwig slept only 11 nights in the interior of Neuschwanstein Castle

 - A meteorite that reached Earth on April 6, 2002, near Hohenschwangau was named Neuschwanstein after the palace

 Just 6 weeks after his death the palace was opened to the public and today over 1.5 million people a year visit the castle making it one of the most popular castles in the world.

 In the summer months peak season up to 6000 people a day tour Neuschwanstein Castle.
 A reservation is your best option or you can line up to pay the entrance fee.

 Don’t miss a thing: All the best things to do in Munich